awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

   + A single\-AMI product can have one to three CloudFormation templates
   + A multi\-AMI product can have up to 20 CloudFormation templates
 + The estimated infrastructure price for the default configuration of each template
-+ A topology diagram and topology metadata
++ An architectural diagram and architectural metadata
 + Completed product form \(available from the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/)\)
   + For single\-AMI products, use the [Commercial Product](https://s3.amazonaws.com/awsmp-loadforms/ProductDataLoad-Current.xlsx) form
   + For multi\-AMI products, use the [Multi\-AMI Product](https://s3.amazonaws.com/awsmp-loadforms/AWS_Marketplace_Product_Load_Form_CAR_Multi_AMI.xlsx) form